11 Insightful Ways to Tell if Your Lactation Help is Helpful

 When you know the “why,” it’s easier to feel confident and in control of any shifts you’re making.
 As providers help you understand, they build trust and help the process feel more like a partnership.
 Plus, it’s much easier to give something a chance to see if it will help when the context makes sense to you.

-8. Did you participate in creating the care plan?
+8. Were you given the opportunity to participate in creating the care plan?

 There are two aspects of a “family-centered care plan” that are really important here: